b0char0va/GoalTracker-App/README.md

 # GoalTracker-App

 A goal tracking app where user can add life goals, yearly goals, quaterly goals, monthly goals, and daily goals.
-User can also track his progress by updating the goal progress status.
+User can also track their progress by updating the goal progress status.